1986 Rose Bowl: Ronnie Harmon

 It has been implied that Harmon was actually throwing the game with the fumbles and dropped pass.
+In the post game interview, Harmon stated, "You know, I think you have to give UCLA some credit for causing the fumbles ...
+They kept stripping me of the ball.
+They must try to do that all the time, and they sure do a good job of it."

-Coach Hayden Fry commented on the issue in his book High Porch Picnic: "Harmon took a lot of heat because he lost four fumbles, all in the first half.
+Coach Hayden Fry commented on the issue in his 2001 book High Porch Picnic: "Harmon took a lot of heat because he lost four fumbles, all in the first half.
 That was uncharacteristic of him; I think he fumbled once during the regular season.
 The game film reveals that every fumble he lost was caused by a UCLA defender making a hard hit.
 They just knocked the ball loose.
 They [UCLA] did a great job of tackling.
-UCLA made bad things happen to Iowa; Iowa didn’t self-destruct.
+UCLA made bad things happen to Iowa; Iowa didn't self-destruct.
 Ronnie Harmon had a tremendous football career with the Hawkeyes, and I hated to see it end that way."

 Harmon had 14 carries for a total of 55 yards.
+In a review of game film in 1987, Big 10 investigators concluded Harmon did not fumble intentionally.
+An investigation of sports agents Norby Walters and Lloyd Bloom revealed that college football players, including Harmon, had signed contracts and received payments.
+Harmon testified against Norby and Walters in court, in exchange for immunity.
+Drafted by the Buffalo Bills, Harmon is one of five NFL running backs ever to gain more than 10,000 all-purpose yards with fewer than 20 fumbles.

 Terry Donahue

 This was Donahue's third and final win in the Rose Bowl Game.
 It was the fourth New Year's Day win in a row for Donahue and the Bruins.
 It would culminate in an NCAA record seven straight bowl game wins for Donahue and the Bruins following the 1989 Cotton Bowl.
 Donahue coached in 13 bowl games, second only in the Pac-10 to Don James' 14 bowl games.
-As of the 2021 season, the Bruins have not won again in the Rose Bowl game.
+As of the 2023 season, the Bruins have not won again in the Rose Bowl game.